2013 Handbook of Accreditation (Revised 2021)

 The Commission serves as the decision-making and policy-setting body of WSCUC.
 The Commission is responsible for determining the action taken for eligibility, candidacy, initial accreditation and reaffirmation of accreditation of institutions being reviewed.
 Following the visit, the Commission reviews the accreditation history of an institution, institutional report and exhibits, the review team’s report, the response, if any, of the institution to the review team report, any comments made by the institution’s representatives to the Commission subsequent to the review team report, and any other pertinent documents.
 It bases its decisions on the evaluation of the evidence before it.
 Institutional representatives have the opportunity to come before the Commission during the panel deliberations prior to Commission action.

-The Commission may reaffirm accreditation for a period of 6, 8 or 10 years, or impose a sanction or other conditions, in accordance with the 2013 Handbook of Accreditation.
+The Commission may reaffirm accreditation for a period of six, eight, or 10 years, or impose a sanction or other conditions, in accordance with the 2013 Handbook of Accreditation.
 Once the Commission has made a decision regarding the accreditation of an institution, it notifies the institution in the form of an action letter as promptly as possible, but no later than 30 days from the Commission meeting.
-Action letters may contain special conditions, limits, or restrictions, which the institution is expected to follow in order to maintain accreditation.
+Action letters may contain special conditions, limits, or restrictions, that the institution is expected to follow in order to maintain accreditation.
 Examples include, but are not limited to: requiring Progress Reports, Interim Reports or Special Visits; and placing restrictions on the initiation of new degree programs, the opening of additional sites, or enrollment growth.

 Following Commission actions, all action letters and team reports for candidate and accredited institutions are made publicly available on the WSCUC website.
 A report of Commission actions is published and distributed following Commission meetings, and each institution’s status is noted on the website, in the Directory of Institutions listing.
 (See Public Disclosure of Accreditation Documents and Commission Actions Policy.)